ndoniyor/simcity-smart-cities/README.md

 This project focuses on analyzing data from the city of New York to derive insights on various city services, using datasets fetched via the sodapy API.
 Analyses are performed using Python libraries such as `pandas`, `geopandas`, `numpy`, and `matplotlib`.

+The goal of this is project is to explore differences between what citizens report and what actions the government takes.
+We want to see if there's a connection between how quickly and how much the government responds, and the demographics of different areas.
+This will help us better understand how well the government's responses match up with what citizens are reporting.

 ## Getting Started

 - Clone repository